Phosphorus it’s one of the three essential nutrients plants or crops need for good growth and health.

 It may surprise you to know that agricultural soil is often quite lacking in phosphorus because it is lacking in weathered rock formations.
-In these low phosphorus conditions, it is important to add phosphorus fertilizer combinations and/or organic matter rich in phosphorus.
+In these low phosphorus conditions, it is important to add phosphorus in fertilizer or phosphate fertilizer combinations and/or organic matter rich in phosphorus.

 Compost The Perfect Phosphorus Source

-Adding aged compost makes for the perfect way to introduce a rich source of phosphorus into your garden soil.
+Adding aged compost makes for the perfect way to introduce a rich source of phosphorus into your garden soil and improve crop production.
 Microbial life interacting with decaying animal and plant matter provide ample amounts of phosphorus.

 Adding organic compost your soil helps build healthy plant root systems.
-Good roots exude natural organic acids that help break down compounds of calcium and phosphate into a usable, soluble form.
+Good plant roots exude natural organic phosphoric acid that help break down compounds of calcium and phosphate into a usable, water soluble form.

 Furthermore, a type of mycorrhizal fungus usually surround healthy root systems where the fungus releases important enzymes into the soil.

 This fungus also needs phosphorus to assist with its own growth and metabolic function.
 The enzymes it releases help break down phosphorus and calcium compounds to make more phosphorus and calcium available to your plants.